Anyone who’s a bit of a drinker/party-goer in Budapest has been to Wichmann at least once I guess. Others go… everyday!

 Wichmann is like the ancestor of all those newly opened Kazynczy bars.
 Seems like it’s been around for ever at the corner of Király and Kazynczy, at a time (not so long ago) where there were just a handful of bars on the street.

-For me Wichmann is just what a good friendly pub should be like: easy to reach, easy to leave, not fancy but cosy, small and packed with cool vibes, and the pub hosts a very mixed and welcoming crowd (students, older folks…), serves cheap drinks AND the best “Wiener schnitzel” in the city (served on a slice of bread + a leaf of salad, from 21:00) for a ridiculous price (€ 1.20!).
+For me Wichmann is just what a good friendly pub should be like: easy to reach, easy to leave, neither fancy nor clean but cosy, small and packed with cool vibes, and the pub hosts a very mixed and welcoming crowd (students, older folks…), serves cheap drinks AND the best “Wiener schnitzel” in the city (served on a slice of bread + a leaf of salad, from 21:00) for a ridiculous price (€ 1.20!).